-The amount of garbage we create increases dramatically during the holidays.
-You can celebrate with less trash and more time with loved ones by following these tips to reuse or recycle more and know what you need to throw away.
+We create more trash during the holidays.
+Celebrate with less trash by following these tips to reuse or recycle more and know what you need to throw away.

 String lights can be taken to many depots, including Metro transfer stations, free of charge.
 Leave small bulbs on, but remove large bulbs.

 - Clackamas County Garbage & Recycling Transfer Station (Sandy Transfer Station)

 Wrapping Paper: Reuse, Recycle or Throw Away

 If the wrapping paper is not reusable, then you can put it in curbside recycling if it doesn't have metallic foil or glitter.
 However, if it does have metallic foil or glitter, put it in the garbage.
 You may want to buy recyclable wrapping paper in the future, or wrap gifts in something that can be reused or is part of the gift (like a dish towel).

 If possible, save gift bags and ribbon for future use.
 Otherwise, toss them in the garbage.

 Gift Bags, Ribbon: Reuse or Throw Away

 If still in good condition, save gift tissue for future use.
 If the gift tissue is plain, you can recycle it.
 However, if the gift tissue has glitter or a metallic sheen, toss it in the garbage.